Yonatan Shamriz

-Yonatan Shamriz (יונתן שמריז; born January 1, 1990) is a social activist and founder of the "Kumu" (Awaken) movement, a national grassroots movement he founded with families affected by the October 7 attacks.
+Yonatan Shamriz (יונתן שמריז; born January 1, 1990) is an Israeli social activist and founder of the "Kumu" (Awaken) movement, a national grassroots movement he founded with families affected by the October 7 attacks.

 Biography

 Shamriz was born in Mishmar HaNegev to Dikla, a kindergarten teacher, and Avi Lulu Shamriz, an immigrant from Iran, an accountant and businessman.
 In 1993, the family moved to Kibbutz Kfar Aza.
 He attended the Shaar Negev Regional High School.
 In the army, Shamriz served in the Coordination of Government Activities in the Territories Unit as a course sergeant.
 He graduated with a bachelor's degree in business administration and politics and government from Ben-Gurion University of the Negev and an additional bachelor's degree in law from Sapir College.
 In 2014, Shamriz founded the "Generation of Qassams" movement, a movement that sought to raise awareness of the security dangers in the Gaza parameter and present them as a broad national problem.
 Together with his brothers Ido and Alon, they founded the "Avsha - Packaging Solutions" factory in Kibbutz Saad.
 On October 7, when a surprise attack began on the settlements in the encirclement, Shamriz barricaded himself with his pregnant wife and two-year-old daughter in the safe room for more than 20 hours.

 Shamriz was selected to The Marker Magazine's and Ice Magazine's 40 Most Promising Young People list for 2024 and was included in Calcalist's list of 100 most influential people that same year.

 On November 6, 2025, it was announced that Shamriz had decided to join politics.